Mir-robotics/closed-loop-tracker-with-git/README.md

 A single-page, self-contained habit tracker for six daily targets: Exercise, Language learning, Repository & CV work, Sleep, Diet, and Water.

 Ticks are saved automatically to your browser's local storage, with a live streak counter per habit and an overall progress bar.
 Optional cloud sync via a private GitHub Gist keeps it in sync across browsers/devices.
-## Preview

 <video src="./preview.MP4" controls width="800">
-  Your browser does not support the video tag.
 </video>

 ## Usage